 Chief Executive Officer

 Bob began his tenure in education as a bilingual teacher in Southern California in the early ‘90s, when he worked with English learners at all proficiency levels.
 He then began working directly with teachers and was an instructional coach for a national professional development company.
 He has worked extensively across the United States supporting district administrators, school administrators, teachers, students, and parents at the elementary, middle, and high school levels to implement standards-based curriculum, instruction, and assessment.
 It was during these eighteen years as an instructional coach that he saw the value in motivating students to own their learning.
-He put some of this thinking into practice when he was the lead author on an intensive reading/writing program that supported older student two or more years below grade level.
+He put some of this thinking into practice when he was the lead author on an intensive reading/writing program that supported older students two or more years below grade level.
 For the past few years he has helped develop accountability measures that support implementation of systemic change in those schools and districts that truly want to become student centered—by focusing on those practices that lead to student ownership.

 As Chief Executive Officer, his duties include working directly with clients to facilitate professional learning opportunities that best support elevated achievement such as modeling, mentoring, co-planning, co-teaching, observational feedback, and reflection on professional growth.
 He also assists clients in identifying specific focus areas of growth using Elevated Achievement’s Strategic Learning Practices and Learning Framework.